Making perfect hard-boiled eggs is surprisingly challenging, and one of the biggest challenges is peeling them.

 - Make them into a creamy egg salad.

 - Use them to make egg-stuffed meatloaf or Scotch eggs.

 - Slice them and use them in a cobb salad.

 - Fry them in butter.
 Yes, it's delicious!

 - Make deviled eggs.
 This is probably my favorite recipe to make with them.

 - Have them for breakfast on thick, buttered slices of almond flour bread.

 According to the USDA, hard-boiled eggs, whether peeled or unpeeled, can be kept in the fridge for up to one week.
 I don't recommend freezing them.
 Their texture won't survive freezing and defrosting.

 👩🏻🍳 I typically publish a new or an updated recipe once a week.
 Want these recipes in your inbox?
 Subscribe!
 You can unsubscribe at any time.

 - Remove the eggs from the fridge.

 - Bring a medium pot of water to a boil.
-Carefully lower the eggs into the boiling water.
+Using a slotted spoon, carefully lower the eggs one by one into the boiling water.

-- Bring back to a boil, allow the eggs to boil for 1 minute, then turn the heat off, remove the pot from the heat, cover the pot and set your timer for 10 to 12 minutes.
-10 minutes for yolks that are still slightly soft in the center, 11 minutes for fully cooked yolks, and 12 minutes for well cooked, dry yolks (best for deviled eggs).
+- Turn the heat off, remove the pot from the heat, cover the pot, and set your timer for 10 to 12 minutes.
+10 minutes for yolks that are still slightly soft in the center, 11 minutes for fully cooked yolks, and 12 minutes for well-cooked, dry yolks (best for deviled eggs).

 - Drain the hot water from the pot, and fill it with running cold water.
 Allow the cold water to run over the eggs for 2 minutes.